joshuawprice/personal/howtopassai.com/docs/ai/index.md

 Optimal: uniform-cost search expands nodes in order of their optimal path cost.
 So, the first goal node selected for expansion will be the optimal solution.

 Time and Space Complexity: let C∗ be the cost of the optimal solution, and assume that every action costs at least e.
-Then the algorithm’s worst-case time and space complexity is O(b1+ "C*/e"), which can be much greater than bd.
+Then the algorithm's worst-case time and space complexity is O(b1+ "C*/e"), which can be much greater than bd.

 When all step costs are equal, b1+"C*/e" is just bd+1.

 When all step costs are the same, uniform-cost search is similar to BFS, but BFS stops as soon as it generates a goal, whereas uniform-cost search examines all the nodes at the goal’s depth to see if one has a lower cost.

 Uniform-cost search does strictly more work by expanding nodes at depth d unnecessarily.